mnr/writing-wip/kwak-anthology.md

 "I assume you know she was experimenting with the oven?" asks Araci.

 "I don't know all the details.
-She wouldn't tell me because she didn't want me to know what she was doing for Abundancy.
+She didn't want me to know what she was doing for Abundancy.
 That is a strange group.
 Actually, it is a strange boy.
 I'm certain Abundancy isn't anything more than Robin Lopez."

 "I'm looking for Robin.
 I believe he was living with Dakota.
 But he's disappeared."